ghassani/iphone4-diag/README.md

 This is an attempt to be able to provision a CDMA iPhone 4 by using a dylib injection with the CommCenter to hijack the baseband file discriptor and making a TCP server to use with a client software

+This is how all current paid solutions that I am aware of accomplish provisioning the phone.

 Requirements
 ----------------------------